Jumeirah Group opens first luxury resort in Oman

 Those looking to immerse themselves in nature and embrace their adventurous side can take on the numerous hikes and scenic running and biking routes through the Hajar mountains, to discover majestic views and lush Wadis.
 Guests can also enjoy Sunrise Beach as well as a state-of-the-art fitness centre, yoga studio and tennis court, while a PADI-certified diving & water sports centre will help create memories of a lifetime with activities such as scuba diving, sailing, and snorkelling with turtles.
 Parents will be delighted to know there is an exciting programme of daily activities at the kids’ club, that engage children in nature, craft, adventure and sports, with local and seasonal themes.

-Explorers of all ages can also venture out to discover several historical and archaeological sites that have shaped Oman’s unique history and culture.
+Explorers can discover several historical and archaeological sites that have shaped Oman’s unique history and culture.
 Remains of ancient UNWTO recognised tourism villages, old seaports, modern souks, and the Royal Opera House, are just a few of the highlights within easy reach.